 NOTE: Non alcoholic spirits are just like alcoholic spirits, some taste better than others.
 We all have different flavor preferences which is why I like to give multiple options.
 I give my recommendations, BUT at the end of the day I want to help you find which non alcoholic spirits you prefer.

-STIR together non alcoholic vodka, non alcoholic vermouth, and green olive brine with ice.
+1. STIR TOGETHER the ice, non alcoholic vodka, non alcoholic vermouth, and olive brine.

-STRAIN dirty martini from the ice into a martini glass.
+2. STRAIN & SIP your dirty martini from the ice and into a martini glass.
+Garnish with an even amount of olives and enjoy!

-- Make it with non alcoholic Gin instead of Vodka.
+- Use non alcoholic gin instead of vodka.
 My favorite is Monday Gin but other options include Ritual, Free Spirits, or Lyre’s.

 Dirty Martini Mocktail

-- Cocktail Shaker; or large glass with strainer
+- cocktail shaker - I use this one, or large glass with strainer

 - ½ ounce green olive brine